rafaelvictal/InventoryControl/README.md

 # Inventory Control System

-Sistema de controle de estoque.
+A simple inventory control system.
-Inclui backend em .NET 8 com SQLite e frontend em React + Material UI.
+Includes a .NET 8 backend with SQLite and a React frontend using Material UI.

 ---

-## 📦 Tecnologias Utilizadas
+## 📦 Technologies Used

 - ASP.NET Core 8 (Web API)
 - Entity Framework Core + SQLite